Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Methodology

 where $v_s$ is the speed of the motor, $l$ is the lead of the screw inside the linear actuator, and $\omega_m$ is the motor speed.
 The $v_s$ times the inner cross-sectional area of the syringe becomes the output air flow rate

-where $A$ is the inner cross-sectional area of the syringe, and $Q_i$ is the output air flow rate of the syringe.
+where $A_s$ is the inner cross-sectional area of the syringe, and $Q_i$ is the output air flow rate of the syringe.
 When $Q_i$ is divided by the capacity of the soft actuator, it becomes the pressure-changing rate inside the soft actuator

 The dynamics of the syringe pump is the first-order system.
-The $\omega_m$ has a speed limit of 5 $rev/s$.
-The $C_i$ will expand as it is pressurized; however, its effect can be ignored as the input pressure is below 0.1 $MPa$ and the bending angle is below $2\pi/3$ $rad$.
+The maximum angular velocity of the motor is 5 $rev/s$.
+The $C_i$ will expand as it is pressurized; however, its effect can be ignored as the input pressure is below 0.1 $MPa$ and the bending angle of the soft actuator is below $2\pi/3$ $rad$.
 The $C_i$ here is considered as a constant.

-The full model of a single soft actuator is the cascade of the (\ref{eqn_16}) and (\ref{eqn_20}).
+The full model of a single soft actuator is the cascade of the (\ref{eqn_16}) and (\ref{eqn_20})

-The system is third-order and has a pole at the imaginary axis that makes the system marginally stable.
-Hence, the full system model matrix $P(s)^{n \times 1}$ in Laplace domain can be obtained by referencing (\ref{eqn_simo}) and (\ref{eqn_ss_2})
+The resulting systems from $\omega_m$ to $\theta$ are third-order and have a pole at the imaginary axis.
+Hence, the full system model matrix $P(s)^{n_{y} \times 1}$ in Laplace domain can be obtained by referencing (\ref{eqn_simo2}) and (\ref{eqn_ss_2})

-The full system matrix is causal and the minimum phase and the $P(s)$ is full rank and invertible.
+The full system matrix is causal, and the minimum phase and the $P(s)$ is full rank and invertible.

+Even though all finger angles ($\theta$) remain within $[0, 4\pi/9]$, equation (\ref{eqn_ss_full}) cannot accurately capture the exact behavior of the soft gripper due to its inherent uncertainty structure~\cite{kim2021prob}.
+To achieve a more accurate representation, we can modify the model in (\ref{eqn_16}) using a multiplicative uncertainty approach as in~\cite{zhou1998robust}, defining a set of all possible plants for each finger as follows:

+Here, the transfer function $W_T \in \mathcal{RH}_{\infty}$ represents the spatial and frequency characteristics of the uncertainty. $\Delta$ denotes any unstructured and unknown yet stable function~\cite{zhou1998robust}.
+A general approach to defining the robustness weight function $W_T$ is described below~\cite{doyle2013control}:

+The magnitude and phase values are assessed over a range of frequencies, denoted as $\omega_i$ (ranging from $i = 1$ to $m$), and the experiment is repeated $n_{r}$ times.
+The notation $(M_{ik}, \phi_{ik})$ refers to the magnitude-phase measurements corresponding to frequency $\omega_i$ and the $k$th experiment iteration, where $k = 1$ to $n_r$.
+Similarly, $(M_i, \phi_i)$ represents the magnitude-phase pairs for the nominal plant $P(s)$.

+The following remark describes an important dependency of the uncertainty in SPAs: \begin{remark} The single input (underactuated control) may lead to different motions of soft fingers with the same dimensional parameters due to the uncertainty of the soft materials.
+The deformation curves of some soft materials (Smooth-on Ecoflex series) exhibit high uncertainty when they have a slow deformation rate~\cite{rebecca2015material, luc2021materials}.
+In contrast, the curves demonstrate much less uncertainty when their deformation rate is high.
+Similarly, when a higher pressure changing rate is applied to soft fingers, they show a narrower uncertainty band, align more closely with nominal behaviors, and tend to have consistent motions.
+This property influences the feasibility and performance of underactuated control of the multi-finger soft gripper (\ref{eqn_simo3}). \end{remark}

+Using the insight from the above remark, equation \eqref{eqn_pertub} can be redefined with respect to the operational speed $\omega_m$.
+For simplicity, we consider only two fingers: